For reference, these posts are:

 My research has taken me through evolving workplace dynamics, sustainability imperatives, mounting cost pressures, artificial intelligence, and countless other transformative forces reshaping our industry.

-Yet through all this complexity, one fundamental truth emerges: EVERYTHING COMES BACK TO PEOPLE.
+Yet through all this complexity, one fundamental truth emerges: Everything goes back to people!

 No matter what technological advances we implement or infrastructure changes we make, success hinges on understanding and serving the people connected to our buildings: